nico-hn/LogLineParser/README.md

 2. For picking up log records that satisfy certain criteria

 For the first purpose, the tool support conversion from an Apache log format to CSV or TSV format.
-And for the second purpose, criteria such as :not_found?(= :status_code_404?) or access_by_bots? are defined, and you can combine them writing a configuration file.
+And for the second purpose, criteria such as :not_found?(= :status_code_404?) or :access_by_bots? are defined, and you can combine them by writing a configuration file.

 #### For converting file formats

-Suppose you have an Apache log file [example_combined_log.log](./test/data/example_combined_log.log), and the following command in your terminal:
+Suppose you have an Apache log file [example_combined_log.log](./test/data/example_combined_log.log), and run the following command in your terminal:

     $ log_line_parser example_combined_log.log > expected_combined_log.csv